top of page

 This one is not so much an anomaly as it is a call for an update of the current geological division naming convention.
 Fifty years ago classrooms taught that all visible animal life originated in a kind of explosion (or proliferation) at the start of a geological subdivision called the Cambrian Period around 540 Ma.
 And all of Earth’s history prior, being devoid of macroscopic fossils (and, therefore, geologically boring), was lumped together under the heading Precambrian Era, and largely ignored.

 This was a definite improvement, but there still remains something of a misnomer in that, geologists have also recently discovered fossils of unusual, but visible, life forms dating into the Proterozoic Eon and as far back as 580 (and possibly 610) Ma.
-And this makes the designation Phanerozoic somewhat outdated unless its start is also pushed back to where those first visible life forms originated.
+And this is very much in keeping with the date proposed by the 2/3rds Rule for the advent of multicellular animal life.
+But it also makes the designation Phanerozoic somewhat outdated unless its start is also pushed back to where those first visible life forms originated.

-An interesting sidebar to this is that if science ever does give the Phanerozoic a more appropriate starting date (like say 585 Ma) all four of the geological subdivisions that define our time (the Phanerozoic Eon, the Cenozoic Era, the Quaternary Period, and the Holocene Epoch) would start at milestones predicted by the 2/3rds Rule.
+And if science ever does give the Phanerozoic a more appropriate starting date (like say 585 Ma) something very insteresting emerges.
+It would result in all four of the geological subdivisions that define our time (the Phanerozoic Eon, the Cenozoic Era, the Quaternary Period, and the Holocene Epoch) starting at milestones predicted by the 2/3rds Rule.
 And when you add to that the onsets of both earth history (at 5.26 Ga) and cosmological history (at 15.8 Ga), it totals six subdivisions, altogether.
 Figure A1 shows this graphically.
-[5] And as a bonus it also shows how incredibly well the biological record conforms to the Rule, as nearly all of the taxonomic subdivisions biologists have invented to describe the progression of life from the first living cell to us are accounted for. [bb]
+[9] And as a bonus it also shows how incredibly well the biological record conforms to the Rule, as nearly all of the taxonomic subdivisions biologists have invented to describe the progression of life from the first living cell to us are accounted for.
+[10]

 The conflict on the origin of fruit bearing trees

 For those believers who accept that the Days of Creation are much longer than 24 hours in length, this is really the only major discrepancy found between the Bible’s account and the scientific record.
 And this discrepancy exists with any theory of Creation siding with mainstream scientific dating.
-The issue comes from the Bible’s assertion that fruit bearing trees were created on the 3rd Day, [6] while science is adamant that it would have happened in the middle of the Cretaceous Period (which, by this study, would place it on the 5th Day).
+The issue comes from the Bible’s assertion that fruit bearing trees were created on the 3rd Day, [11] while scientific evidence insists that it would have happened in the middle of the Cretaceous Period.
+And that would place it, by the 2/3rds Rule's ordering, on the 5th Day.

 There is, of course, no problem here for the Young Earth Creationists.
 But they convolute so much of science to make it bend to their interpretation of Scripture (and the Old Earth interpretation resolves so many more biblical issues with science) it is hard to accept this as a possible solution.
 Alternatively, there is also no likelihood that science will ever budge on this issue, either.